majid-T/goals-vuejs/README.md

-# goals-vuejs
+# Goals-vuejs

-This is sample project to add/delete goals to e mongoDb back end using Vue.js as front end.
+This is sample project to add/delete goals to a mongoDb back end using Vue.js as front end.
 We will be using Express to expose endpoints and communicate by HTTP REST API protocol.

  <div align="center" >
       <img
         src="./screenShot.gif"
         alt="screenShot"
-        width="75%"
+        width="80%"
-        height="75%"
+        height="80%"
       />
   </div>